Syn.: Ciminalis acaulis (L.) Borkh., Gentiana excisa C. Presl, Gentiana kochiana Perr. et Song., Gentiana latifolia (Gr. et Godr.) Jakowatz

 Distribution: Mountains of Europe – the Pyrenees, Alps, Apennines, Carpathian, mountains of the Balkan Peninsula.

-Habitat: It grows in alpine meadows, pastures, on screes and rocks, at an altitude up to 3 000 m.
+Ecology: It grows in alpine meadows, pastures, on screes and rocks, at an altitude up to 3000 m.
+Flowers from May to August.

 Description: A perennial herb, 5–15 cm high, with a basal rosette of almost leathery, ovate-lanceolate leaves.
 Large flowers up to 6 cm long, erect, corolla blue, of lighter shade at mouth, often dark green spotted within.
-Flowers from May to August.
 The fruit is a capsule.

-Threat and Protection: Gentiana acaulis is an endangered and strictly protected plant in some countries (I, D, CH, A, SLO), in Czechia is extinct.
+Threat and protection: Gentiana acaulis is an endangered and strictly protected plant in some countries (I, D, CH, A, SLO), in Czechia is extinct.

 Gentiana acaulis